connorlucier/connorlucier/README.md

 Professionally, I have spent most of my time working in .NET, using C# for back end and React on the front end.
 However, I am always looking to learn new languages, frameworks and more to keep up with the times.
-Currently, this has led me to Golang and Rust.
+Currently, this has led me to Go and Rust.
 I look forward to using these more and more going forward and distancing myself from the Microsoft ecosystem.

 I am passionate about AWS infrastructure and utilize it wherever it makes sense in my